 3 95

-Based on the results presented in table 4, the percent transmittance test obtained by formula 3 has a highertransmittance percent than formulas 1 and 2 because the surfactant composition in formula 3 is more than formula 1 and 2.
+The Astaxanthin SNEDDS transmittance percent of the three formulas ranged from90% - 95% and produces a clear dispersion.Based on the results presented in table 4, the percent transmittance obtained by formula 3 was the highestcompared to formulations 1 and 2 because the surfactant composition in formula 3 is more than formula 1 and 2.
 The larger surfactant composition can affect the droplet size of the emulsion.
-It means that the smaller the size produced, the clearer the SNEDDS obtained, the greater the transmittance percentage.
-The astaxanthin SNEDDS transmittance percent of the three formulas ranged from90% - 95% and produces a clear dispersion7.
+It means that the smaller the size produced, the clearer the SNEDDS obtained, the greater the transmittance percentage7.

-Table 5: Measurement of particle size using PSA
+Table 5: Measurement of particle size using particle size analyzer (PSA)

 Formula Particle size (nm) Polydispersity index